markusvankempen/ThinkLab1239/labsetup.md

 ## 1.1 Prerequisite
 1. Sign up for WatsonStudio account

 [Register for WatsonStudio](https://dataplatform.cloud.ibm.com/registration/stepone)
 You will need this in the 2nd Part of the Lab

-2. Sign up for Weather Company API Key (optional)
+2. Sign up for a Weather Company API Key (optional)

 [TWC APIKey](https://callforcode.weather.com/register)
 We have API keys already set up in the lab but just to be safe you should use your own.

 3. Get your geo location or your city (Lat/Lon)

 [Get your Location](https://www.latlong.net/)
 We will use this to personalize your Weather Station Location.
 Note down latitude & longitude.